marexin/LambdaTest/README.md

 This repo contains terraform code to deploy simple lambda function and associated resources.

-Lambda will be triggered when CSV file is uploaded into files directory in S3 bucket: lambda-layers-dev

-Lambda will print message to CloudWatch logs that the file was uploaded to the S3 bucket.
+## Infrastructure
+The Terraform code is located in 'infra' directory and it contains comments for each resource to shortly describe why the resource is created.
 Environment variables for Terraform are located in infra/envs/dev.tfvars file.
 By adding additional tfvars files you can add new environments.

+The created Lambda function will be triggered when CSV file is uploaded into files directory of S3 bucket: lambda-layers-dev.
+When Lambda is triggered it will print message to CloudWatch logs that a file was uploaded to the S3 bucket.

+## Backend resources
 In order to deploy this code, you need to first create backend resources in your account: S3 bucket 'lambda-layers-dev-tf-state' and DynamoDB table: 'lambda-layers-dev-tf-state-lock'.
 These resources are for storing and managing TF state file (in real project this would ideally be done automatically with dedicated remote-state module).
 Configuration for these resources is in backends directory: infra/backends/dev.backend.tfvars

+## Pipeline
-Part of the project is also simple Github Actions pipeline containing necessary steps to test and deploy this solution.
+Part of the project is also simple Github Actions pipeline containing all necessary steps to test and deploy this solution.
+It is stored in .github/workflows directory.
 This pipeline requires credentials for AWS account into which solution should be deployed.
 You can update credentials in 'Configure AWS Credentials' step.

-The Terraform code in infra directory contains comments for each resource to shortly describe why the resource is created.
+Additionally you can commnent/uncomment various Terrafrom steps, based on whether you want to just see Terraform Plan, Apply (deploy) the solution or delete all resources.

 ## Manual Deployment
 If you want to deploy manually using command line use these steps: